MakJustCode/makjustcode/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on https://makenson.com
+- 🔭 I’m currently working on https://makenson.com.
-- 🌱 I’m currently learning C# and ASP.NET
+- 🌱 I’m currently learning C# and ASP.NET.
-- 👯 I’m looking to collaborate on Games
+- 👯 I’m looking to collaborate on Games.
-- 🤔 I’m looking for help with C# and ASP.NET
+- 🤔 I’m looking for help with C# and ASP.NET.
-- 💬 Ask me about React.js, HTML, CSS
+- 💬 Ask me about React.js, HTML, CSS.
 - 📫 How to reach me:
-- ⚡ Fun fact: I build PC's on spare time
+- ⚡ Fun fact: I build PC's on spare time.